Ole Martin Halvorsen: 2023

 50 metre rifle, where they placed fourth, defeated by Serbia in the bronze medal match.

 Competing at the 2023 ISSF World Shooting Championships in Baku, Halvorsen won the team gold medal in 50 m rifle prone, along with Jon-Hermann Hegg and Henrik Larsen.
 He also won a bronze medal in 50 m rifle 3 positions team, along with Hegg and Larsen.

 2024

-At the European Championships in May 2024 Halvorsen won a team gold medal in 50m rifle match with the Norwegian team, along with Henrik Larsen and Jon-Hermann Hegg.
+At the European Championships in May 2024 Halvorsen won a team gold medal in 50m rifle match with the Norwegian team, along with Larsen and Hegg.
 At the 2024 ISSF World Cup event in Munich in June, he placed first in 50 m rifle match, ahead of István Péni and Jon-Hermann Hegg.

 He was selected to compete at the 2024 Summer Olympics in Paris, along with five other Norwegian shooters.
 His first competition in the Olympics was in mixed air rifle team with teammate Synnøve Berg.

 2025

-In March 2025 Halvorsen won a team gold medal in 10m air rifle at the European championships, along with Henrik Larsen and Jon-Hermann Hegg.
+In March 2025 Halvorsen won a team gold medal in 10m air rifle at the European Shooting Championships, along with Henrik Larsen and Jon-Hermann Hegg.